 You can benefit from energy-efficient financing whether you're buying, selling, refinancing, or remodeling a home.
 If you're shopping for an energy-efficient home, an energy-efficient mortgage (EEM) can help you qualify for a more expensive home.
 The EEM considers lower energy costs to allow borrowers to afford a slightly larger mortgage payment.

 Energy-Efficient Financing Programs

-You can apply for energy-efficient financing through a government-insured or conventional loan program.
+If energy efficiency options are right for you, you can apply for energy-efficient financing through a government-insured or conventional loan program.
 Some states have programs specifically for their residents -- contact your state energy office for information.